 Amounts attributable to intellectual property consist primarily of the costs associated with the acquisition of certain technologies, patents, pending patents and related intangible assets with respect to research and development activities.
 Certain intellectual property assets are stated at cost and are amortized on a straight-line basis over the respective estimated useful lives of the assets ranging from five to fifteen years.
-Also, the Company recorded capitalized loan fees as a component of intangible assets on the consolidated balance sheet (see Note 2 -"Loan Payable").
-Total amortization expense was approximately \$48,749 for the years ended December 31, 2016 and 2015.
-A summary of future amortization expense as of December 31, 2016 is as follows:
+Total amortization expense was \$49,206 and \$48,749 for the years ended December 31, 2017 and 2016, respectively.
+A summary of future amortization expense as of December 31, 2017 is as follows:

-Years ended Amortiz zation Expense
+Years ended Amortization Expense

-2017 \$ 48,749

-2018 43,733
+2018 \$ 43,277

 2019 43,276

 2020 4,330

-Thereafter 2,165
+2021 2,165